Please note that Tapas no longer supports Internet Explorer.

 “Is it safe?”
 Leonidas asked, still confused.

 “Yes.
 It’s quite safe.
-The tiger will not attack… for now.”
-She stepped past several corpses and, grasping the ruff of the tiger’s neck, she pulled him along with her like a dog until the animal came on its own.
+The tiger will not attack… For now.”
+She stepped past several corpses and, grasping the ruff of the tiger’s neck, she pulled him along with her like a dog until the animal came on his own.
 “Thank you for opening the door,” she said as she stepped past Leonidas.
 She put her body between him and the tiger as she ascended the stairs.

 Leonidas did not follow her.
 He went further into the pit.
 The light was increasing by the moment as the sun rose.
 He found three dead men, two of them were largely eaten, one left mostly untouched, except where the veins at his throat had been slashed.
 Two wore the arm bands of the rebels.
 They were the ones the tiger had eaten.